HederaSM/.github/profile/README.md

 # 🌿 Welcome to HederaSM

 **HederaSM** is a modern SaaS platform built by [@PatrickVheijningen](https://github.com/PatrickVheijningen).
-We focus on **automation, smart email management, and digital workspaces** powered by clean, responsive design.
+I focus on **automation, smart email management, and digital workspaces** powered by clean, responsive design.

 ---